George Carr Round: Death and legacy

-Round died in his home in Manassas in 1918, survived by his wife, children and grandchildren.
+Round died at his Manassas home in 1918, survived by his wife, children and grandchildren.
 Rev. Alex.
 Stuart Gibson conducted his funeral at Trinity Episcopal Church (in which Round was active later in his life).
-Round was buried later that afternoon at Arlington National Cemetery, as would his grandson Brig.
+Round was buried later that afternoon at Arlington National Cemetery, as would his grandson, Brig.
 Gen. Roswell Emory Round Jr. in 2017.
 The Manassas Battlefield Park was created during the Great Depression by the National Park Service and the Works Progress Administration, and even larger than Round had hoped during his lifetime, including the most historic areas associated with both battles.
 The Manassas Museum has his papers.
 In 1986, the Manassas School Board built a new elementary school and named it to honor Round.